Photochromic lenses

 Modern photochromic lenses tend to be plastic and instead of silver

-chemicals they contain organic (carbon-based) molecules that react to
+chemicals they contain organic (carbon-based) molecules called naphthopyrans that react to

-Imagine lots of molecules suddenly darkening and fattening up inside a
+Imagine lots of molecules suddenly darkening inside a clear lens.

 on a sunny day: as the slats turn, they progressively block out more